Dthurow/feather-streaming-radio/Readme.md

 # How to get started

+Download this code using `git clone --recurse-submodules`, so it includes the `makeEspArduino` repo as well.
+If you forget (or don't get to this bit till after you downloaded it), you can manually add the submodules by typing `git submodule update --init --recursive` in your already existing local repo.

 Current hardware wiring schematic is in the docs folder, I wired it up using a breadboard.

 ![Schematics.png](docs/Schematics.png)